 Best Restaurants in Anguilla

-No doubt, my go-to menu item is always the lobster filled ravioli in a white truffle sauce ($26).
-Jon always has homemade tagliatelle bolognese Nonna Maria ($26).
 If you’re yearning for Italian, this is your restaurant.
-This could be one of the farthest restaurants from us on Anguilla and is probably 12 miles away on Shoal Bay West.
-Reminder, the island is only 16 miles long.
-We often will go for lunch and spend the afternoon on their beach chairs.
+This could be one of the farthest restaurants from us on Anguilla and is stil only 12 miles away on Shoal Bay West.

 The “Bald Gourmet” wrote in his blog that this was one of his favorites.
 It’s located right on the main road of Anguilla.
 Ask for a table where you can catch a breeze.
 Bon Appétit wrote an article about Chef Dale Carty’s return to Anguilla.
-It’s open for breakfast on Sunday’s and our family’s favorite is the Grand Marnier French Toast.
+It is also open for breakfast on Sunday’s.

 On the beach at Sandy Ground.
 Behind Dolce Vita are the combined experience and talents of Abbi Ibrahim and Christopher Bacchiega.
 They met while working together in a Michelin starred restaurant in Mantova, Italy